Shire of Quairading: History

 Local Government Act 1960, which reformed all remaining road districts into shires.

 Wards

-The Shire is no longer divided into wards and the nine councillors sit at large.
+The Shire is no longer divided into wards and the seven councillors sit at large.
 Prior to the 2003 elections, there were eleven councillors representing five wards: Town (3), Southwest, Southeast, Northwest and Northeast (2 each).

 Towns and localities

 The towns and localities of the Shire of Quairading with population and size figures based on the most recent Australian census:

 Population

 Heritage-listed places

 As of 2023, 233 places are heritage-listed in the Shire of Quairading, of which seven are on the State Register of Heritage Places.